openshift/training/docs/05-infrastructure-nodes.md

 In [the cluster-scaling excercises](04-scaling-cluster.md) you explored the use of `MachineSets` and adding replicas within them.
 In the case of an infrastructure node, we want to create additional `Machines` that have specific kubernetes labels.
-Then, we can tell the various components to run specifically on hosts with those labels.
+Then, we can configure the various components to run specifically on nodes with those labels.

 To accomplish this, you will create additional `MachineSets`.
 The easiest way to do this is to `get` the existing `MachineSets` into a file, and then